nalexn/ViewInspector/guide.md

 In addition to that, there are a few SwiftUI modifiers which currently block the search:

 * `navigationBarItems`
-* `popover`
 * `overlayPreferenceValue`
 * `backgroundPreferenceValue`

 While the first two can be unwrapped manually, the last two are notorious for blocking the inspection completely.
 The workaround is under investigation.

-## Navigation Links
+## Inspectable attributes

+**ViewInspector** provides access to various parameters held inside Views.

+For a particular view type, there might be available values of `alignment` or `spacing`.
+For another, there could be `labelView` – a non-standard child view.

+[ViewInspector's API coverage](readiness.md) is the place where you can see all the attributes available for each view type.

+Let's consider `NavigationLink` as an example: it offers `contained view`, `label view`, `isActive: Bool`, `activate()` and `deactivate()`.

-A `NavigationLink` contains two views: one for the destination, another for the label.
-You can examine the label with `labelView()`.
+While the last three are self-explanatory, you can see it contains two views: one for the destination, another for the label.

-The destination is a "contained view" as shown in [ViewInspector's API coverage](readiness.md).
-Access an inspectable version of the contained view with `view()`, specifying the actual type.
-From there, you can get the actual view with `actualView()`.
+The destination view is the "default" child, which gets returned as you continue chaining the view inspection calls (such as `hStack()` or `view(MyCustomView.self)`) after the `navigationLink()`.
+Such a direct descendant view is referred to as "contained view".

+Label view, on the other hand, is an additional child view available for inspection on `NavigationLink`.
+In order to direct ViewInspector to that view, use `labelView()` call after the `navigationLink()`.

-For example, let's say we have a view with a `NavigationLink` inside a `VStack`.
+Let's say we have a view with a `NavigationLink` inside a `VStack`.
 The view body looks likes this:

 ```swift
 var body: some View {